 - Who among them has been visiting your website many times now?

 - Who made it to the pricing page?

 If you look into these kinds of data, you can re-engage your prospects on different, more valuable touchpoints.

 2) Leverage remarketing

-Remarketing, Sam explained, is basically putting a pixel on your website visitors, and then re-engaging them through digital ads.
-The easiest way to visualize this is when you go to an eCommerce shop and you look at a beautiful pair of shoes.
-After leaving the online store, you’ll find yourself seeing that pair of shoes through ads.
+Sam explained that remarketing is basically putting a pixel on your website visitors, then re-engaging them through digital ads.
+The easiest way to visualize this is when you go to an eCommerce shop and look at a beautiful pair of shoes.
+After leaving the online store, you’ll see that pair of shoes through ads.

 3) Customer match strategy

-Sam said this is a powerful strategy since it uses the available data to target those who have a higher potential to buy or avail of your service.
+Sam said this is a powerful strategy since it uses the available data to target those with a higher potential to buy or avail of your service.

 #GrowBetter with SEO and SEM

 When combined, organic SEO and paid SEM are powerful strategies that can help you target consumers without being intrusive.
 At the same time, with proper targeting, you can assist your target audiences in finding the best solution or product they are looking for.